iamdtang/skaterdav85.github.io/_posts/2016-03-12-promises-and-closure-actions-in-ember.md

 You can <a href="https://promisesaplus.com/" target="_blank">read more about the Promises/A+ standard here</a>.

-So how do you make subsequent rejection handlers get called in the promise chain?
+So how do you make subsequent reject handlers get called in the promise chain?
 Simply throw the error.

 ```js
 promise.catch((error) => {